Postgraduate Certificate in Information Systems and Technology

 The PGCertIST requires 60 points of INFO/MBIS/COSC 400 and 600-level courses.
 At least 30 points must be INFO courses and no more than 30 points can be MBIS/COSC courses.

 With the approval of the Dean of Business, a student may replace up to 30 points of courses from the Regulations for the Postgraduate Certificate in Information Systems and Technology with courses prescribed for another subject at an equivalent level.

-The PGCertIST can also be taken part-time over a maximum of 24 months.
+The PGCertIST can be completed in 6 months full-time.
+It can also be taken part-time over a maximum of 2 years.

 For full requirements, see the Regulations for the Postgraduate Certificate in Information Systems and Technology.

 The PGCertIST can be a stepping stone to a research degree in Information Systems eg, an honours or master’s degree, or a Postgraduate Diploma in Information Systems and Technology.